Knowledge Hub

 Is it always obvious when a construction contract is in existence?

-In many cases, you will find that it’s obvious whether or not an agreement can be classed a construction contract.
-If you’re uncertain, it’s a good idea to seek specialist legal advice early on so that you know what the available remedies are – this is crucial in order to minimise the risk of running up a hefty bill of costs.
+In many cases, it’s obvious whether or not an agreement classes as a construction contract.
+If you’re uncertain, it’s smart to get specialist legal advice early on.
+This helps you understand your options for resolving disputes and avoids the risk of running up high legal costs later.

-One final point it’s worth highlighting is that if it turns out that your agreement isn’t classed as a construction contract, you and the other contracting party can still elect to use the adjudication procedure.
+One last thing to keep in mind: even if your agreement isn’t legally classed as a construction contract, you and the other party can still agree between you to use adjudication.

 Can you refer more than one dispute to the adjudicator?

-If it’s the case that there’s a dispute with various sub-issues, particular care must be taken when the Notice of Adjudication and subsequent Referral Notice are drafted in order to establish a clear link between the sub-issues so as to ensure you are not in fact referring multiple disputes to the adjudicator.
+If it’s one dispute with several sub-issues, you’ll need to be extra careful when drafting the Notice of Adjudication and the Referral Notice.
+It’s important to show a clear connection between the sub-issues — otherwise, it could be seen as referring multiple disputes to the adjudicator.

 Key steps in the adjudication process timeline